-If you are planning to attend the DIY artificial pancreas build event on 18th November (tickets available here), depending on which system you wish to build you will need to have the appropriate hardware and have read through and familiarised yourself with the instructions on how to create the loop.
+If you are planning to attend a DIY artificial pancreas build event, depending on which system you wish to build you will need to have the appropriate hardware and have read through and familiarised yourself with the instructions on how to create the loop.

 You should also bring an appropriate computer with you to get your loop running on, and be familiar with how to interact with it in order to undertake maintenance in the future.

 For both Loop and OpenAPS, a compatible pump comes from the list below:

 - 554/754 (European Veo, with firmware 2.6A or lower; OR Canadian Veo with firmware 2.7A or lower)

 A double-check for pump compatibility is to look for the ABSENCE of PC connect in the pump menu.
 Press the ACT button, scroll down to the “Utilities” menu, and within the “Connect Devices” menu and look for a PC Connect option.
 If that is present, the pump will NOT work for looping.
 If it’s absent, the pump should be able to receive temp basal commands and be compatible.

 If you have one of the above mentioned pumps, but it has buttons that do not work, use the instructions found on this Imgur photo album to repair your pump.
 This repair is quite straight-forward and easy.

 For AndroidAPS, you have a choice of using either a DanaRS pump, a Roche Accu-Chek Spirit Combo or running it Open Loop, which means that it will provide you with instructions as to how to change your pump basal rate.